So, How Far Back Can HMRC Investigate Your Tax Returns?

 Can HMRC Go Back More Than 4 Years?
 6 Years?

+How far back HMRC can go is always a consideration when subject to tax investigations.
 The HMRC can go very far back, as far back as 20 years of your financial history.
 Depending on the initial reason for the tax investigation, they might need to dig deeper.
 Here’s a general ‘go back’ breakdown:

 - 4 years for genuine mistakes